tpemartin/113-1-R/Lecture-notes/03-task-flow.md

 > Carefully craft your [preset prompt](https://classroom.google.com/c/NzExNTg4NDAwNDY3/m/NzE3ODI1NTI2Nzg1/details) (the first prompt you give to the AI assistant) to get the best results.

+If you prefer AI to respond you in Chinese, you can:

+> Explanation should be in Taiwan Traditional Chinese.

 After that, for each prompt, there are some principles to follow when asking for help from an AI assistant:

   1. **Clear direction**: Provide a clear and concise description of the task you want to accomplish.